adamshephard/ODYN_inference/README.md

 #### ODYN Heatmaps

 We can also generate heatmaps for these images.
 Change the `stride` within the file from 128 to create smoother images.
 However, a decreased stride by 2X will increase the processing time by 2X.
+Note this use the combined mask prdocued by the `oed_diagnosis.py` script.

 Usage: <br />
 ```
-  python heatmap_generation.py --input_dir="/path/to/input/slides/or/images/dir/" --hovernetplus_dir="/path/to/hovernetplus/output/" --checkpoint_path="/path/to/mlp/checkpoint/" --output_dir="/path/to/heatmap/output/dir/"
+  python heatmap_generation.py --input_dir="/path/to/input/slides/or/images/dir/" --mask_dir="/path/to/combined/mask/" --nuclei_dir --checkpoint_path="/path/to/mlp/checkpoint/" --output_dir="/path/to/heatmap/output/dir/"
 ```

 ## Interactive Demo